cdl-geneseo/geneseo-dictionary/V/Vug.md

 # Vug

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Vug

 Created by  Unknown User (aet10), last modified on Oct 30, 2020

 Noun pl. vugsa small cavity in a rock or lodeIt occurs as a crystal coating coating within a vug in a rock ejected from the volcano.
 (Toussaint, S-Z, 2020)